Help stop Heathrow expansion

-1. We can’t stop climate change by building runways
+1) We can't stop climate breakdown by building runways

 Heathrow is already the biggest single source of greenhouse gases in the UK.
 A third runway will all but blow our chances of meeting our targets for cutting emissions.

 2) More flights for the few

 Just 15% of the UK’s population take the majority (70%) of all flights.
 A bigger airport would mainly serve the interests of frequent flyers.

 3) Filthy air, more noise